 • After the snap, the quarterback can focus on one half of the field, rather that looking over the entire field.

-• Substitution at the receiver positions is easier, as wide outs and slot receivers can both strong and weak side positions.
+• Substitution at the receiver positions is easier, as wide outs and slot receivers can play both strong and weak side positions.

 • By simplifying the learning process, more practice time can be devoted to proper play execution while in practice mode.